 Participants in Network Nebraska are reducing costs and stimulating investment in Nebraska's telecommunications infrastructure.
-Network Nebraska is represented as a compilation of three major sub-networks: The University of Nebraska Computing Services Network, State and County Government Network, and the K-20 Education Network.
-Each network has its own management staff, but takes advantage of colocation facilities, Internet and telecommunications contracts, and shared infrastructure wherever possible.
+Network Nebraska is represented as a compilation of three major sub-networks: The University of Nebraska network, State and County Government network, and the K-20 Education network.
+Each network has its own management staff, but takes advantage of co-location facilities, Internet and telecommunications contracts, and shared infrastructure wherever possible.
 In order to develop a broadband, scalable telecommunications infrastructure that optimizes quality of service to public entities, the State of Nebraska and the University of Nebraska began aggregating their backbone network services into a core network backbone in 2003.
 In 2006, the Nebraska Legislature passed LB 1208 which named the statewide network as Network Nebraska, and tasked the Chief Information Officer (assisted by the University of Nebraska) with "providing access to all education entities as soon as feasible, but no later than July 1, 2012."
 Network Nebraska is also expected to "meet the demand of state agencies and local governments...Such network shall provide access to a reliable and affordable infrastructure capable of carrying a spectrum of services and applications, including distance education, across the state."

 Network Nebraska has succeeded in lowering the unit cost of Internet service to participating entities through aggregated purchasing power.
-By combining Network Nebraska's K-20 Internet purchases into two state contracts of over 30Gbps, the K-12 Erate-eligible price has gone from \$2.55/Mbps/month on July 1, 2014 down to \$.77/Mbps/month on July 1, 2016, a 69% decrease in unit cost.
+By combining Network Nebraska's K-20 Internet purchases into two state contracts of over 50Gbps, the K-12 E-rate-eligible price has gone from \$.77/Mbps/month on July 1, 2016 down to \$.57/Mbps/month on July 1, 2018, a 26% decrease in unit cost.
 This will benefit all current and new Network Nebraska schools, ESUs and colleges that purchase their Internet service from the statewide master contract.